Special thanks to Emily Jenkins for this guest post. Emily is faculty for our workshop Creating Picture Books With Humor and Heart.

-Here are three tips for writing funny picture books (different from the ones I’ll talk about in workshop):
+Here are three tips for writing funny picture books:

 Give your characters ridiculous names.
 You may not end up keeping them.
 Or, your readers may not ever hear them (since unnamed characters show up much more often in picture books than in other types of fiction).
 Still, they will inform the spirit of what you write.
 Boompus!
 Fiddlestick.
 Furball.
 Hairball.
 Jones-Merriweather-Fotheringill.
 Whatever makes you laugh.